Yoz Grahame's Unresolvable Discrepancy

 Posted: November 24th, 2003 | 3 Comments »

-A Monday morning quiz for you: Which cutting-edge feature of my shiny new Gigabyte motherboard turned out to be utterly vital in order to install Windows XP onto my (also shiny, also new) Western Digital Caviar Serial ATA hard drive?
+A Monday morning quiz for you: Which cutting-edge feature of my shiny new Gigabyte motherboard turned out to be utterly vital in order to install Windows XP onto my (also shiny, adiposity also new) Western Digital Caviar Serial ATA hard drive?

 1. Blazing-fast 400MHz front side bus